codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/decryption-with-mozilla-sops.md

 max-width="90%"
 %}

 First, you will need to add a pipeline variable, `PRIV_KEY`, for your private key.
-You can do that in the UI by navigating to the in-line YAML editor and to the left-hand side, you will find the **Variables** tab:
+You can do that in the UI by navigating to the in-line YAML editor and to the right-hand side, you will find the **Variables** tab:

 {% include image.html
 lightbox="true"